layervault/divergence/README.md

 ## Config

 All configuration happens in `config/config.rb`.
-You must set the git repository root and the application root before using Divergence.
+You must set the git repository root and the application root before using divergence.

-You will probably want Divergence to take over port 80 on your testing server, so you may have to update the forwarding host/port.
+You will probably want divergence to take over port 80 on your testing server, so you may have to update the forwarding host/port.
 Note, this is the address where your actual web application can be reached.

 ### Callbacks